Warriors President Rick Welts to leave after this season

 “The first day I met Joe Lacob and Peter Guber, I wanted to be a part of building what I knew could be a special organization.
 We have the most talented staff in the industry, and we are poised for even greater success in the future.
 Personally, I am excited for my own next chapter.”

-Welts — the first openly gay executive in the NBA and major men’s professional sports — has spent 46 seasons in the NBA, beginning as a Seattle SuperSonics locker room attendant.
-He also worked for the Phoenix Suns.
+Welts — the first openly gay executive in the NBA and major men’s professional sports — has spent 46 seasons in the league, beginning as a Seattle SuperSonics ball boy and locker room attendant.
+He worked for the Suns before coming to Northern California.

+“It meant a lot to me, just him breaking down that barrier took a lot of guts, because no sports executive had ever done so,” Kerr said of Welts’ decision a decade ago to come out as gay.

+“Now, Rick looks back on it and it’s funny when talking to him about it now it doesn’t seem like a big deal, but back then it was a big deal.
+And as he always says it opened up so many more doors for him than he ever could have imagined.
+It meant so much to so many people.
+It meant so much to me on a personal level because it’s just crucial to see everybody out there — whether it’s friends, family, acquaintances or people you don’t know — it’s so crucial for them to feel comfortable in their own skin and to feel confident that they will have opportunities.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.